The Emergency Fund: The Account You Need That Won’t Make You Money

 > $500,000 >4 years $10,000-$20,000

 This starter emergency fund concept only applies to you if you’re going to get serious about paying off debt.
-If you’re planning to keep your debt payments around for a decade or two, you should probably just go ahead with building the fully funded emergency fund now.
+Are you planning to keep your debt payments around for a decade or two?
+If so, you should probably just go ahead with building the fully funded emergency fund now.

 If you’re going to get really serious and pay off all your debt in 2-4 years, then the starter emergency fund is a good place to start.